tetracorp/dungeons-of-avalon/docs/_posts/2019-06-03-development-and-release.md

 [October 1992 issue](https://www.kultboy.com/magazin/4213/).
 of _Amiga Fun_, and in English as a coverdisk with the [October 1992 issue](http://amr.abime.net/issue_425) of _Amiga Mania_.
+These issues likely hit the stands in Sept 1992.

 The English version of _Dungeons of Avalon II_ was quickly pirated by group DYTEC, who released it on 4 October 1992.
 A trainer, or cheat program, was added by Palace on 6 October, who distributed it via dial-up BBS on 8th April.

-An unofficial patched version of _Dungeons of Avalon II_ (English) was released which corrected some minor spelling errors.
+An unofficial patched version of _Dungeons of Avalon II_ (English) was released which corrected some bugs and minor spelling errors.
 This did not cause disk problems, as the original executable of this game was not compressed like its predecessor.
-This is made possible by _Dungeons of Avalon II_'s smaller levels: 32 x 32 squares instead of 50 x 50.
+This is made possible by _Dungeons of Avalon II_'s smaller levels:
+32 x 32 squares instead of 50 x 50.

-Shortly after the October issue's publication, author Hakan Akbiyik created a slightly updated version which fixes one bug.
-This version also has six very high level starting characters, perhaps intended for testing.

-_Amiga Games_ magazine later distributed _Dungeons of Avalon II_ on a magazine
-CD-ROM in September 1995 and May 1996.
+On 15 October 1992, author Hakan Akbiyik created a slightly updated version of the German executable which fixes one bug.
+This version also has six very high level starting characters, perhaps intended for testing the game. _Amiga Games_ magazine later distributed this edition of _Dungeons of Avalon II_ on its "Sonderausgabe 1/95" magazine CD-ROM in September 1995, and released an unknown version of DoA2 on a CD-ROM again in May 1996.

 Despite being a copyrighted game, the English releases of _Dungeons of Avalon_ and _Dungeons of Avalon II_ were widely distributed as public domain disks.